microsoft/api-guidelines/Guidelines.md

 Authorization: Bearer {UserPrincipalBearerToken}
 ```

-As with update, the service MUST return 204 NO RESPONSE for a successful delete, and an error status code and body object to indicate failure.
+As with update, the service MUST return `204 No Content` for a successful delete, or an error body and status code to indicate failure.

 #### 14.7.4 Enumerating subscriptions
-To get a list of active subscriptions, clients issue a GET request against the subscriptions entity set using a User + Application or Application-Only bearer token:
+To get a list of active subscriptions, clients issue a GET request against the subscriptions resource using a User + Application or Application-Only bearer token:

 ```http
 GET https://api.contoso.com/files/v1.0/$subscriptions HTTP 1.1